superjond/PublicFreeSuffix/README.md

-# Free Shared Domain Suffix Registration
+# SOKG Domain: Free Shared Domain Suffix Service For Everyone

 **SOKG Domain** is a non-profit, free subdomain service designed to empower various communities.
 We believe in providing accessible resources for: